-Loss is frightening.
-In childhood, losing a beloved toy is nothing less than devastating.
+The loss of a loved one can be frightening.
+In childhood, losing a beloved toy is often nothing less than devastating.
 In adolescence, losing a cherished friend can alter the entire trajectory of your life.
-In adulthood, losing a trusted partner is devastating.
-A series of losses in childhood, into adolescence, and over into adulthood can cause a giant spike of fear to grow as you age, and can lead to the outright terror of losing someone you love.
-This fear is not healthy, though, and often leads to behaviors that are not conducive to a loving, caring relationship, including jealousy, control, and manipulation.
+In adulthood, losing a trusted partner is normally incredibly difficult.
+A series of losses in childhood, through adolescence, and into adulthood can cause distressing feelings to grow as you age and can lead to the outright fear of losing someone you love.
+It could also be that, with age, you realize that people won’t be around forever, regardless of past experiences.
+This fear is valid; it’s one of the toughest things to go through in life for many.
+All of that is to say, there are times when the fear starts to affect your life, and even your relationships with other people, negatively.
 How, then, can you overcome the fear of losing a loved one?

 Why Does This Fear Of Losing Someone Grow?

 It’s not uncommon for the fear of losing someone you love to begin in childhood.
 Although childhood loss and trauma might not seem related to romance and romantic relationships, your childhood relationships generally form the bedrock for all of your future relationships, and you very often carry the wounds inflicted by parental relationships and friendships in childhood well into adulthood.
 A common source of this fear is parental neglect or abuse.* Oftentimes, otherwise incredible parents do not even realize they are being neglectful.
 This is partially because some don’t realize that emotional neglect is a form of neglect, too.
 The parent who works strenuously to provide for their family might feel as though they are parenting beautifully; after all, the children are fed, enjoy a robust education, and have all they could ever want.
 However, they may unintentionally neglect, overlook, or underestimate the emotional needs of a child.
 This can sometimes influence the way a person attaches to others or experiences and copes with feelings.